 KNOW MORE ABOUT THE PROJECT

 Escalando Fronteras was conceived after extensive fieldwork in Monterrey, Mexico, by Rory and Javier, into the factors driving youth to join gangs and organized crime groups.
-Two of the founders (Rory and Nicklas) are passionate climbers, and having just returned to Lund, Sweden from fieldwork abroad for their Master’s programs (in Mexico and the Philipines respectively), they began to explore how sports, specifically climbing, could be used as a tool for positive change for youth in underdeveloped areas of the world.
+Two of the initiators (Rory and Nicklas) are passionate climbers, and having just returned to Lund, Sweden from fieldwork abroad for their Masters’ programs (in Mexico and the Philippines respectively), they began to explore how sports, specifically climbing, could be used as a tool for positive change for youth in underdeveloped areas of the world.